What is a terabyte?

 Store it all in cloud storage

 If your phone runs out of space, you're probably not carrying around a second one.
-For backing up your Apple or Microsoft computer, clunky portable hard drives are fragile, and small flash drives are easy to lose.
+When you’re running out of storage space on your Apple or Microsoft computer, clunky portable hard drives are fragile, and small flash drives are easy to lose.
 Plus, the way you connect them to a computer seems to change every year.
 Your old external USB 3.0 hard drive won't work with a new computer that only has USB-C ports unless you get a special adaptor.

 The cloud gives you an easier way to store a large amount of data, including photos, videos, and important files, without ever having to worry about disk space.
 When you store content in the cloud, you'll be able to do more with it, like: